sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ---

 # Creating a Working Environment from the REPL
-The first thing we'll do before we install our packages, is set up a working environment (*similar to a Python virtual environment*).
+The first thing we'll do before we install our packages is set up a working environment (*similar to a Python virtual environment*).
 For this, we will head to our working folder:

 ##### **Code**
 ```PowerShell